JKGills12/My_Portfolio/README.md

 # My Portfolio

-This portofolio was created by using HTML/CSS and Bootstrap.
+This portofolio was created by using HTML/CSS and Bootstrap and deployed on GitHub Pages.
 It is a single page site that contains a little section about me, skills, and a link to my resume; followed by a few projects I have worked on and the links to my github, Linkedin and section for guests to contact me via email or phone.

 ![screenshot](/assets/images/portfolio-screenshot.jpg)